aurimrv/python_experiments/queue1/MIO/mutatest/MIO-report.rst

 --------
  - queue1.py: (l: 11, c: 14) - mutation from None to False
  - queue1.py: (l: 11, c: 14) - mutation from None to True
- - queue1.py: (l: 23, c: 2) - mutation from If_Statement to If_True
+ - queue1.py: (l: 45, c: 10) - mutation from None to False
  - queue1.py: (l: 45, c: 10) - mutation from None to True
- - queue1.py: (l: 45, c: 10) - mutation from None to False
- - queue1.py: (l: 51, c: 14) - mutation from None to True
- - queue1.py: (l: 51, c: 14) - mutation from None to False
  - queue1.py: (l: 56, c: 14) - mutation from None to True
  - queue1.py: (l: 56, c: 14) - mutation from None to False

 DETECTED
 --------
- - queue1.py: (l: 10, c: 15) - mutation from None to True
- - queue1.py: (l: 10, c: 15) - mutation from None to False
- - queue1.py: (l: 23, c: 2) - mutation from If_Statement to If_False
- - queue1.py: (l: 32, c: 2) - mutation from AugAssign_Add to AugAssign_Div
  - queue1.py: (l: 32, c: 2) - mutation from AugAssign_Add to AugAssign_Mult
  - queue1.py: (l: 32, c: 2) - mutation from AugAssign_Add to AugAssign_Sub
+ - queue1.py: (l: 32, c: 2) - mutation from AugAssign_Add to AugAssign_Div
+ - queue1.py: (l: 35, c: 2) - mutation from If_Statement to If_True
+ - queue1.py: (l: 35, c: 2) - mutation from If_Statement to If_False
+ - queue1.py: (l: 35, c: 19) - mutation from None to True
- - queue1.py: (l: 35, c: 5) - mutation from <class 'ast.Is'> to <class 'ast.IsNot'>
+ - queue1.py: (l: 35, c: 19) - mutation from None to False
+ - queue1.py: (l: 40, c: 3) - mutation from AugAssign_Sub to AugAssign_Mult
+ - queue1.py: (l: 40, c: 3) - mutation from AugAssign_Sub to AugAssign_Add
  - queue1.py: (l: 40, c: 3) - mutation from AugAssign_Sub to AugAssign_Div
- - queue1.py: (l: 40, c: 3) - mutation from AugAssign_Sub to AugAssign_Add
- - queue1.py: (l: 40, c: 3) - mutation from AugAssign_Sub to AugAssign_Mult
  - queue1.py: (l: 44, c: 5) - mutation from <class 'ast.Is'> to <class 'ast.IsNot'>
+ - queue1.py: (l: 44, c: 19) - mutation from None to True
+ - queue1.py: (l: 44, c: 19) - mutation from None to False
+ - queue1.py: (l: 50, c: 15) - mutation from None to False
+ - queue1.py: (l: 50, c: 15) - mutation from None to True